Hello there!

 • Add Trigger in Admin handbook

-• Click Add Trigger to open the Trigger Configuration drawer with two trigger type options:
+• Click Add Trigger to open the Trigger Configuration drawer with three trigger type options:

 • Create User via Admin Portal: Administrator manually creates users